chubbson/sem_os_hpctf/INSTALLZMQ.md

 ### Prepare your system

-Im working with fedora, so im using yum install to installing packages.
+Im working with fedora 17, so im using yum install to installing packages.

 ```c
 yum install asciidoc